oVirt/ovirt-site/source/feature/virt-v2v-integration.html.md

 *   Add queries for listing VMs from the different sources
 *   Add queries for getting VM configuration from the different sources
 *   Generalize the import VM command for the general case (including changing the monitoring to similar to the mechanism used for live-merge)
-*   Add virt-v2v to the host-deploy flow or support installing it afterwards - TBD
 *   Add external VM providers

 #### VDSM